 Thus Delphi inadvertently lost its status as a neutral arbiter for all of Greece.
 When men came to write the history of the war that was about to begin, they would write of Delphi as a partisan of the Spartan side, a position that neither the oracle nor the people of the town relished in the least.
 And yet what else could they have done but accede to the Spartans’ demands, surrounded as they were by the Spartans’ allies and without military power of their own?

 But if the people of Delphi greeted the coming war with misgivings, this was not true of the people who lived in the cities of the Peloponnesian League.
-The time before the realities of war set in are the times that most stir the blood of both the old men who choose wars and the young men who are doomed to fight and die in them.
-Certain that theirs was a noble cause and that glory awaited them on the battlefield, the flower of Greek youth rushed to enlist themselves.
+The times before the pain of war sets in are the times that most stir the blood of both the old men who choose wars and the young men who are doomed to fight and die in them.
+Certain that theirs was a noble cause and that glory awaited them on the battlefield, the flower of Greek youth rushed to enlist itself.
 The poets chanted, the musicians piped, and the maidens cheered as the newly minted soldiers marched through the streets of the cities and villages that lay between their homes and Sparta, where the army that would invade Attica was gathering.
-The very air surrounding them seemed drenched in auguries; when a once-in-a-century earthquake struck the island of Delos, the home of Apollo’s second largest temple as well as the namesake of the Delian League, the symbolism inherent in the event hardly seemed to require the assistance of the partisan prophets who rushed to proclaim its meaning.

 While the young men thus drilled and thrilled to the adventure awaiting them, the old men saw to the logistics of war.
 Sparta sent much of the gold it had gathered from Delphi to its few island dependencies, with instructions to begin using it to build triremes.